Required PGY Rotations

 - PGY2 - Parkland Hospital: Trauma, Reconstruction, Sports and Hand

-- PGY3 - Six (6) months of Pediatric Orthopaedic Surgery at Texas Scottish Rite Hospital and Children's Health.
+- PGY3 - Six (6) months of Pediatric Orthopaedic Surgery at Scottish Rite for Children and Children's Health.

 - PGY4 - Parkland Hospital: Trauma, Reconstruction, Sports and Hand/Shoulder